Reki43/Assignment-3/README.md

 > Type `sudo systemctl status nginx` to check if Nginx is **active** and **running**

-## Task 4 - Configuring UFW for SSH and HTTP
+## Task 4 - Configure UFW for SSH and HTTP

 **1. Install UFW**